opstrace/opstrace/docs/guides/user/sending-metrics-with-prometheus.md

 A Prometheus instance can be instructed to replicate its state to a remote system by defining a [remote_write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) configuration block.

-What follows is the basic structure of this configuration block to make Prometheus send data to your Opstrace cluster:
+What follows is the basic structure of this configuration block to make Prometheus send data to your Opstrace instance:

 ```yaml
 remote_write: